 Choose fuel with the lowest ethanol content possible.

-To minimize issues, use fuel that has the least amount of ethanol content as possible.
-If you’re picking up fuel from a gas station, most sell E-10 gas which contains 10% ethanol; this can be used for your equipment.
+To minimize issues, use fuel that has the least amount of ethanol content possible.
+If you’re picking up fuel from a gas station, most sell E-10 gas, which contains 10% ethanol; this can be used for your outdoor power equipment.
 Make sure to avoid any gas labeled E-15, as 15% ethanol gases will damage smaller engines.

 Another option is to select a precision-engineered fuel that doesn’t contain any ethanol.
 You can find a wide variety of these fuels that are premixed and ready to use with 2-cycle and 4-cycle engines for string trimmers, walk-behind mowers, leaf blowers and snow blowers.